Geoffrey Rush: 2003–2011: Established actor

-In 2017, Rush starred in Stanley Tucci's film Final Portrait alongside Armie Hammer.
+Rush returned to television, portraying Albert Einstein in the first season of National Geographic's limited anthology series Genius (2017).
+The series was executive produced by Ron Howard and also starred Emily Watson.
+Luke Buckmaster of The Guardian wrote, "[The series] offers a predictably excellent performance from Rush, who since his breakthrough in 1996’s Shine as the tormented pianist David Helfgott, has been attracted to eccentric genius characters like a moth to the light."
+Rush won widespread acclaim earning nominations for the Primetime Emmy Award, Golden Globe Award and Screen Actors Guild Award for Best Actor in a Limited Series or Television Film.
+Also in 2017, Rush starred in Stanley Tucci's film Final Portrait alongside Armie Hammer.
 The film had its world premiere at the Berlin International Film Festival.
 The film received positive reviews from critics earning a 73% from Rotten Tomatoes with the consensus reading, "Final Portrait finds writer-director Stanley Tucci patiently telling a quietly absorbing story, brought to life by a talented ensemble led by Geoffrey Rush and Armie Hammer.